jhaood/github-job-keywords/README.md

 # Job Keywords Web Application
-This web application calculates the term frequency of keywords extracted from job descriptions posted on indeed.com.
+This web application calculates the term frequency of keywords extracted from job descriptions pulled from indeed.com.

+This was written in 2015 by Jim Alexander of Aesthetic Software, Inc. (jhaood@gmail.com).
+The source code and documentation is copyrighted and licensed under Apache Version 2.0. license.

 The app demonstrates an integraiton between several REST APIs with Spring Boot, Spring-4.1, Hibernate (JPA) and Liquibase.
 The app is running on Amazon's AWS cloud at the following URLs: